Engineerboy02/ME406LabPIDController/README.md

 ![Back To VSC main().py](/Python%20PID%20Control%20Screenshots/HTUTPS_5_Heading%20Back%20to%20VSC.png "Back To VSC main().py")

-6. Now on Line 16 it says `port = 'COM3'  # Update to your serial port` change the “COM3” to What you found in device manager so in my example the line will now read `port = 'COM5'  # Update to your serial port`
+6. Now on Line 16 it says `port = 'COM3'  # Update to your serial port` change the “COM3” to what you found in device manager so in my example the line will now read `port = 'COM5'  # Update to your serial port`

 ![COM Port Number in VSC](/Python%20PID%20Control%20Screenshots/HTUTPS_6_Updating%20the%20COM%20number%20in%20VSC.png "COM Port Number in VSC")